Follow us on social media

 Wyatt Travel Expedition

 A History faculty member will lead a group of students on a short-term travel program that culminates each year’s exploration program.
-The History Program will fully fund most student travel expenses, making the selection process competitive.
+The History program will fully fund most student travel expenses, making the selection process competitive.

 Eligibility